 There is no need for anything other than normal personal hygiene and washing of clothes following a day in a school.
 Uniforms do not need to be cleaned any more often or differently than usual.

-Following the return of pupils for the Autumn term, the national voucher scheme for children on free school meals has come to an end.
+Following the return of pupils from 8 March, the national voucher scheme for children on free school meals will come to an end.

 Schools will provide free school meals as usual for those who are eligible.